-• The staff responsible for oversight of the policies and procedures.
+- The staff responsible for oversight of the policies and procedures. - Steps for prioritizing, monitoring, and correcting problem areas.

-the name of the employee, date of training, and the employee's signature.
+training, and the employee's signature.

 I.B.
 The provider is required to have an outreach plan available for review.
 The plan also must be specific to the target population and address strategies to inform eligible pregnant women about CCC services.